kingcons/cl-6502/README.md

 4. ```(reset)``` the CPU as necessary and keep hacking! :)

 ### Supported Assembler Syntax
 There are sexp-based and string-based assemblers, both invoked via `asm`.
 The string-based assembler expects statements to be separated by newlines.
 The sexp-based assembler expects each statement to be in its own list.
 Disassembling to both formats is supported via `disasm` and `disasm-to-list`.
-Comments are supported. ';' is treated as comment to end-of-line in the string assembler.
+Comments are supported. ';' is treated as comment to end-of-line in the string assembler.o

 ```
 | Addressing Mode | SEXP-based format | String format  |